9-k/Electron-Cutout-to-STL/README.md

 1. Import your .STL file(s) to the slicer software to generate instructions the 3D printer can understand.
 2. Take your sliced file(s) (probably gcode unless you have some proprietary stuff going on) to your 3D printer and print!
 3. I have not set up any automation on this part as every clinic's got a different flow and printer here, but this is probably the easiest part.

+## Pour
+1. Place your frame on top of the printed mold.
+Weigh the corners of the frame down.
+Pour as normal
+2. Once cold, extract the 3d printed mold from the cerrobend cutout.
+The easiest way is to break the 3d printed flat base off, so that all that remains in the frame is the walls of the cutouts.
+Then, use a punch and hammer to punch the cutout down and out of the frame.
+This will take a lot of force if using vertical walls, as the 3D printed cutouts are far stiffer and harder than the normal Styrofoam cutouts.
+Alternatively, if diverging cutouts were selected, a small tap should easily eject it from the frame.

 ALL OUTPUTS MUST BE CHECKED FOR CORRECTNESS BY TRAINED PROFESSIONALS.
 THIS SOFTWARE DOES NOT CLAIM OR IMPLY ACCURACY OR SUITABILITY FOR CLINICAL USE.
 THE AUTHOR OF THIS CODE ASSUMES NO RESPONSIBILITY FOR THE USE OF THIS CODE.